contensis/docs-management-http/search/search-basics.md

 ## HTTP GET queries

-Searches can also be carried out using an HTTP GET query, with the JSON for the individual sections of the query (*where*, *orderBy*, *pageSize*, *pageIndex*, *fields*) specified as querystring parameters.
+Searches can also be carried out using an HTTP GET query, with the JSON for the individual sections of the query (*where*, *orderBy*, *pageSize*, *pageIndex*) specified as querystring parameters.

 This example demonstrates a simple search using HTTP GET: